rust-lang/reference/src/inline-assembly.md

 ## Behaviour of an asm block [asm.evaluation]

 r[asm.evaluation.general]
 Each evaluation of an asm block (invocation of [`core::arch::asm!`]) shall perform an operation that correpsonds to the result of a valid sequence of operations on the Minirust Abstract Machine.
+The behaviour is undefined if the operations performed by the asm block do not validly correspond to a valid sequence of Minirust operations.

 > [!NOTE]
 > The operation the asm block performs may differ between evaluations of the same asm block.

 > [!TARGET-SPECIFIC]
 > The correspondance between the operation performed by the asm block is target-dependant and implementation-dependant, subject to the rules set in [asm.operands].
+Unless the program modifies the execution state, the basic operation performed by the asm block is the one performed by executing the sequence of instructions specified in the *expanded asm-string* starting with the first instruction.

 r[asm.evaluation.reg-values]
 The value of each register mentioned in an input operand is set according to [asm.operands] before evaluating any instructions in the asm block.
 The value of each other *operand-usable register* is unspecified.
 The value of all other registers is target-dependant.